 (c) all amounts payable for the use thereof (whether in the course of manufacture or use of the patents, copyright, registered designs, trademarks and other intellectual property rights);

 (d) all charges for supply of the goods or the performance of the services; and

 (e) no extra charges for testing, inspection, packing, delivery or otherwise.

-(a) acceptance of the Goods by CSIRO; and/or
+(a) acceptance of the Goods by CSIRO in accordance with these Terms; and/or

 (b) satisfactory completion of the Services (if applicable),

 2.3 An invoice will be correctly rendered if it:

 (a) is addressed in accordance with the Purchase Order;